FortechRomania/js-team-showcase/showcase/performance/checklist.md

 ## Keeping the bundle size to a minimum

 #### Minify JS and CSS
+Make sure you also minimize CSS, especially since that CSS will always delay the initial render.

 #### Tree shaking
 #### Code splitting
 #### Eliminate seldomly used dependencies